kundajelab/chrombpnet/chrombpnet/evaluation/marginal_footprints/README.md

 - model_h5: Model in hdf5 format.
 - batch_size: Batch size to use for model predictions.
 - output_prefix: Output prefix path and name to use.
 See Output format section below to understand how this is used.
---motifs_to_pwm_file: optional argument specified a path to a TSV file containing motifs in first column (e.g. `Tn5`) and motif string (e.g. `GCACAGTACAGAGCTG`) to use for footprinting in second column.
+--motifs_to_pwm_file:  Path to a TSV file containing motifs in first column (e.g. `Tn5`) and motif string (e.g. `GCACAGTACAGAGCTG`) to use for footprinting in second column.
+A default file is provided in the data folder (https://github.com/kundajelab/chrombpnet/tree/master/data/motif_to_pwm.tsv)
 --ylim: optional argument to specify the lower and upper y-axis values for the generated plot.
 This is a tuple of float/int values (lower y-lim bound for plotting, upper-ylim bound for plotting).
 Default is to not use this argument and auto-calculate the y-axis range.

-If the optional `motifs_to_pwm_file` argument is not provided, a default will be used containing the following:
+Example  https://github.com/kundajelab/chrombpnet/tree/master/data/motif_to_pwm.tsv can be used as a default and contains the following:
 ```
 tn5_1    GCACAGTACAGAGCTG
 tn5_2    GTGCACAGTTCTAGAGTGTGCAG